ZoeBKramer/nomster/README.md

 **Models**:

 *Place Model* - This can be found in [`app\models\place.rb`](https://github.com/ZoeBKramer/nomster/blob/master/app/models/place.rb).
-This model handles the validations for entering in a new place as well as stores the geocoded address ([geocoder gem](https://github.com/alexreisner/geocoder) handles the geocoding process).
+This model handles the validations for entering in a new place as well as stores the geocoded address.
 This model ties the place to the user that created it and allows it to have many comments and photos.

 *User Model* - This can be found in [`app\models\user.rb`](https://github.com/ZoeBKramer/nomster/blob/master/app/models/user.rb).
 This model allows the user to have many places, comments, and photos.
 We use the devise gem in this model to handle user authentication.